-The diagnosis of anaphylactic reactions is usually obvious on the basis of symptoms.
+The diagnosis of anaphylactic reactions is usually evident on the basis of symptoms.
 Because the symptoms can quickly become a threat to life, treatment starts immediately.

 If the symptoms are mild, the diagnosis can be confirmed by blood or urine tests, which measure the levels of substances produced during allergic reactions.
 However, these tests are usually unnecessary.

-Avoiding the allergen is the best prevention.
-People who are allergic to certain unavoidable allergens (such as insect bites) can benefit from long-term allergen immunotherapy.
+Avoiding allergen is the best prevention.
+People who are allergic to specific unavoidable allergens (such as insect bites) can benefit from long-term allergen immunotherapy.

 People who have these reactions should always carry a self-injected epinephrine syringe and antihistamine pills for quick treatment.

-If they encounter a trigger (for example, if they are bitten by an insect) or if they begin to develop symptoms, they should inject immediately and take antihistamines.
+If they encounter a trigger (for example, if they are bitten by an insect) or begin to develop symptoms, they should inject it immediately and take antihistamines.